 The road network in and around the ranges includes federal highways, state and county highways, and roads (public and private).
-The Navy is continuing to review potential impacted roads regarding county-designated access roads and other potential ROWs in the lands requested for withdrawal or proposed for acquisition.
+The Navy reviewed potential impacted roads regarding county-designated access roads and other potential ROWs in the lands requested for withdrawal and proposed for acquisition.
 The Navy acknowledges that there are or may be claimed interests in these areas but does not have sufficient data to include them fully in the analysis; therefore, they are not described further.

 The following subsections describe the existing road network, major intersections, and segments.
 A traffic segment is any stretch of road, highway, or route between two intersections and can vary in length.
 The road network near the FRTC experiences a substantial amount of freight movement daily due to the crossroads of U.S. Route 50 and U.S. Route 95.
 U.S. Route 95 carries the majority of the truck traffic to the city of Fallon, and Interstate 80 carries the majority of truck traffic through the city of Fernley.
-Some of the segments carry more than 1,200 trucks daily, representing almost 27 percent of the average daily traffic on U.S. Route 95 and U.S. Route 50 to, from, and through the City of Fallon (Churchill County, 2015).
+Some of the segments carry more than 1,200 trucks daily, representing almost 27 percent of the average daily traffic on U.S. Route 95 and U.S. Route 50 to, from, and through the city of Fallon (Churchill County, 2015).

-The 2017 Transportation Study (Supporting Study: Transportation Study [available at http://frtcmodernization.com]) evaluated the existing traffic operating conditions for roadways and intersections within and around the FRTC.
+The 2017 Transportation Study (Supporting Study: Transportation/Traffic Study for the Fallon Range Training Complex, available at https://frtcmodernization.com) evaluated the existing traffic operating conditions for roadways and intersections within and around the FRTC.
 As discussed in Section 3.5.1 (Methodology), the analysis evaluated roadways and intersections in terms of LOS ratings.
-As discussed in Section 3.5.1 (Methodology), Table 3.5-1 summarizes general traffic conditions associated with each LOS rating, and NDOT uses the PSI condition rating system to evaluate the condition of the pavement on statemaintained roads.
+As discussed in Section 3.5.1 (Methodology), Table 3.5-1 summarizes general traffic conditions associated with each LOS rating, and NDOT uses the PSI condition rating system to evaluate the condition of the pavement on state-maintained roads.